stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 * Are there managed services (higher-level services than EC2, EBS, and S3) that you can use to improve your ROI?

 ### Pillar Four - Best Practices - Expenditure Awareness
-You no longer have to go out and get quotes oin physical servers, choose a supplier, have those resources delivered, installed, and made available with cloud.
+You no longer have to go out and get quotes in physical servers, choose a supplier, have those resources delivered, installed, and made available with cloud.
 You can provision things within seconds.
 However, this comes with issues as many organizations have different teams, each with their own AWS accounts.
 Being aware of what each team is spending and where is crucial to any well architected system.
 You can use cost allocation tags to track this, billing alerts as well as consolidated billing.

 ### Pillar Four - Best Practices - Expenditure Awareness Questions
 * What access controls and procedures do you have in place to govern AWS costs?
 * How are you monitoring usage and spending?
-* How do you decomission resources that you no longer need, or stop resources that are temporarily not needed?
+* How do you decommission resources that you no longer need, or stop resources that are temporarily not needed?
 * How do you consider data-transfer charges when designing your architecture?

 ### Pillar Four - Best Practices - Optimizing Over Time